Powerscourt Estate: 20th-century fire and renovation

+From the early part of the 20th century, the estate had a strong connection with the Scout movement.
+The 8th Viscount Powerscourt in particular encouraged the movement, with Scout Groups allocated areas of the estate to camp on, with some building huts and cabins onsite, most notably the 16th Dublin (Jewish) Scouts.
+Baden Powell visited a large camp on the estate in 1928.

 In 1961, the estate was sold by the 9th Viscount Powerscourt to the Slazenger family, who still own it as of 2021.
-Wendy Slazenger, daughter of the late Ralph Slazenger, married Mervyn Wingfield (1935-2015) in 1962.
+Wendy Slazenger, daughter of the late Ralph Slazenger, married Mervyn Wingfield (1935–2015) in 1962.
 Mervyn later succeeded, in 1973, as the 10th Viscount Powerscourt.
 Through her children, the 11th Viscount - Mervyn Anthony Wingfield - and Julia Wingfield, there remains a strong connection between the two families and the Powerscourt Estate.
 The house was destroyed by fire on 4 November 1974 and was subsequently renovated in 1996.
 Only two rooms are open to the public as they once appeared while Powerscourt had residents, while the rest of ground floor and first floor are now retail units.

 In 2011, Lonely Planet nominated Powerscourt in the "Top Ten Houses in the World", while in 2014, National Geographic listed Powerscourt as No. 3 in the World's Top Ten Gardens.